alan-turing-institute/data-safe-haven/processes/provider-overview.md

-This also includes handling, combining or generating datasets which are sensitive in commercial or national security terms, and are likely to be subject to attack by sophisticated, well resourced and determined actors, such as serious organised crime groups and state actors.
-This corresponds to the UK governmental "SECRET" categorisation.
+This also includes handling, combining or generating datasets which are sensitive in commercial or national security terms, and are likely to be subject to attack by sophisticated, well-resourced and determined actors, such as serious organised crime groups and state actors.
+This corresponds to the UK government "SECRET" categorisation.

-It is at Tier 4, that the risk of hostile actors penetrating the project team becomes significant.
+It is at Tier 4 that the risk of hostile actors penetrating the project team becomes significant.

 Connections to the secure environment
 -------------------------------------